amiller/sgx-epid-contest/README.md

 **Why did they do it this way?** It’s hard to explain to be honest, but it makes a lot more sense if you remember that SGX was originally designed with DRM on consumer devices (like bluray players on your laptop) and application developers had weak infrastructure.
 Of course now the app developers and clouds are providing infrastructure, Intel just doesn’t need to be in the middle.

 **So here are the rules of the contest:**
-- There are 100 shares available to win.
+- There are 20 shares available to win.
 Initially all are unassigned.
 - Donations to the prize pool can be added at any time.
-Each share is entitled to 1/100 of the total pool.
+Each share is entitled to 1/20 of the total pool.
 - Whoever is the first to register with the contract for a given EPID Group ID wins at least 1 of the remaining shares (if any remain), and gets to post a message (just 44 bytes, since it has to fit in the fucking user report data next to an address).
-- Each week that goes by since the last claim, we add 1 share to a bonus pool, all of which goes to the next person to register and win.
+- Each 2 weeks that go by since the last claim, we add 1 share to a bonus pool, all of which goes to the next person to register and win.

+* **WARNING**: This contract has not been audited at all.
+Maybe it doesn't work.
+Contribute to the prize pool at your own risk.*

 **How can I check my existing processor to see if my group ID is unclaimed?**
 First to see if your processor is SGX compatible, you can [look it up in the catalog](https://ark.intel.com/content/www/us/en/ark.html#@Processors).